How Much Protein?

 Not so fast!
 There seems to a plateau for protein synthesis regardless of the amount of protein you consume.
 A study by Tarnopolsky et al. (1988) showed that there was NOT a significant increase in protein synthesis between 1.4 grams and 2.4 grams of protein per kilogram bodyweight per day.
 There was, however, a significant increase from .9 grams to 1.4 grams of protein per day.
 So workout hard and consume the right amount of protein and you'll see the gains you are seeking.

-For me personally, I weigh 195 pounds so I try to consume 180 grams of protein per day.
+For me personally, I weigh 195 pounds so I try to consume at least 180 grams of protein per day.
 Honestly, if I don't keep track, I usually fall well below my goal.
 The easiest thing for me to do is to consume 30 grams of protein 6 times per day.
 That sounds easy, but trust me, that's easier said than done.
 Protein is expensive and boring.
 It takes dedication and a few videos to get in the correct amount of protein.
 I feel logging my meals every day keeps me on track.
 Maybe that will work for you!

 Knowledge is Power